 For overgrown vacant allotments, please contact Council on 07 3412 5269.

 Council is responsible for ensuring road verges are maintained for the safe passage of pedestrians.
 Council also encourages verge beautification and undertakes tree-planting schemes.

-Contact Council's Road Infrastructure Planning Branch on 07 3412 5282 for more information.
+If you are unable to comply with the guidelines, please contact Council's Road Infrastructure Planning Branch on 07 3412 5282 for more information.

 Request a new footpath